 - CI is the process of building your code and running unit tests on it automatically each time you push your changes to your code repository.
 The aim is to solve possible integration errors due to compilation or another reason earlier.

 - In continuous delivery, you do all steps in CI, but you deploy to a staging environment after it.
-Then you may run additional tests and you submit to a manual approval.
+Then you may run additional tests, and you submit to manual approval.
 After the approval, all changes are deployed to your production environment automatically.

-- If you apply continuous deployment, all is same with continuous delivery except the manual approval.
-All your changes are deployed to the production environment automatically after your tests finish successfully on the staging environment.
+- If you apply continuous deployment, all is the same with continuous delivery except the manual approval.
+All your changes are automatically deployed to the production environment after your tests finish successfully on the staging environment.
 But you should have good test coverage to apply continuous deployment successfully.

 Now let’s continue with building a pipeline on AWS CodePipeline to deploy your static website content and apply continuous deployment.

 AWS CodePipeline is the orchestrator of your pipeline.
 You create a pipeline on AWS CodePipeline.
 It automatically triggers when you update your source repository and passes your changes through its stages.
 So it executes your workflow for your CI/CD.